 Lawyers: Officer who killed teen was 'ticking time bomb'

-WETHERSFIELD, Conn. – Relatives of a Connecticut man killed by a police officer last month and their lawyers are calling for the officer to be arrested, saying he was a "ticking time bomb" because of problems he had at another department.
+WETHERSFIELD, Conn. – Lawyers for the family of a Connecticut man killed by a police officer last month are calling for the officer to be arrested, saying he was a "ticking time bomb" because of problems he had at another department.

 Family members and attorneys gathered Wednesday in Wethersfield, where officer Layau Eulizier shot 18-year-old Anthony Jose Vega Cruz on April 20.